 Understanding that the experience is much more valuable than any pre-determined outcomes for an activity, we gave control to George who led us back to the launching-point ... and back to football.

 Something else quite surprising happened a few days after our mini-adventure.
-As I sat editing the video of Explorer George and the White-Water Kayak, George was playing with Lego nearby and suddenly spoke to say 'I don't want you to use the bit with my unhappy face'; he then joined me to select which bits of the adventure he enjoyed the most as then as we watched the video together totally broadsided me as he reminisced and narrated each section of the video - you see, George isn't remembering the school shoes or the false fear of being on the lake, he is remembering that he led us out there, that he the spin wasn't 'boring' but was actually easy and that he was the winner getting back to the start again.
+As I sat editing the video of Explorer George and the White-Water Kayak, George was playing with Lego nearby and suddenly spoke to say 'I don't want you to use the bit with my unhappy face'; he then joined me to select which bits of the adventure he enjoyed the most as then as we watched the video together totally broadsided me as he reminisced and narrated each section of the video - you see, George isn't remembering the school shoes or the false fear of being on the lake, he is remembering that he led us out there, that him spinning the kayak wasn't 'boring' but was actually easy and that he was the winner getting back to the start again.

 Remarkable memories isn't simply a marketing strap-line for us, it is arguably the most important part of your shared adventure with us.
 The memories have helped to connect us as a family and have empowered George, showing all of us his confidence and self-esteem.
 The memories will last longer and provide more support than all of the fun we shared on the day and we hope we can help you achieve these remarkable memories with your family soon.